Foods that are Dangerous or Toxic to Cats

 Dog food is not toxic to cats, but it’s not suitable for feeding to your cat long-term.
 The Animal Trust explains that dogs and cats have very different nutritional needs, with cats requiring more protein and amino acids like taurine and arginine.
 They won’t get enough of these essential ingredients from dog food, which can lead to nutrient deficiencies and health problems over time.

 Your cat’s life and wellbeing depend on the type of food they eats.
 By keeping poisonous and hazardous foods out of their reach, as well as making sure they consume a balanced diet, you are helping them stay healthy.

 Here are some easy tips for preventing your cat from eating dangerous and toxic foods:

 - Store foods out of your cat’s reach.
 Installing cat-proof locks on cabinets may be necessary for a curious kitty.

-- Do not let your cat on the counter while you’re cooking or eating.
+- Do not let your cat on the worktop while you're cooking or eating

-- It is especially important to be more mindful during the holidays.
-There is likely to more enticing people food around, much of which can upset your cat’s tummy or even cause harm .
+It is especially important to be more mindful during the holidays.
+There is likely more enticing “people food” around, much of which can upset your cat’s tummy or even harm them.

 If you notice or suspect that your cat has eaten one of these foods, take them to your veterinarian immediately.
 While some of these foods may only cause your cat slight discomfort, others can be far more hazardous to their health.
 If in doubt, ask your vet for guidance.